 Findings

 In 2009-10, ICANN commissioned a study on data accuracy, which was undertaken by the National Opinion Research Council of the University of Chicago (NORC) (the “NORC WHOIS Data Accuracy Study 2009/10”).
 The study found that only 23% of WHOIS records were fully accurate and over 20% were completely inaccurate.
-Concerns about the accuracy of WHOIS records were raised in a number of responses to the WHOIS review team’s public Discussion Paper and in public sessions at 4 ICANN me.
+Concerns about the accuracy of WHOIS records were raised in a number of responses to the WHOIS review team’s public Discussion Paperand in public sessions at four ICANN meetings.

 Law enforcement agencies expressed a view that inaccurate or incomplete WHOIS data can potentially cause serious problems during the course of a criminal investigation